Red Trillium, Red Wakerobin, and/or Southern Red Trillium

 Another Virginia native, red trillium is a springtime perennial that can be found in flower from April until June.
 Luckily for us, the individual scarlet flowers can persist for up to a full month.

 All the trilliums arise from an underground rhizome and have triangular-shaped leaves that whorl around an unbranched stem.
 As the name Trillium implies, the floral parts occur in multiples of three.
-The deep maroon-red color of this particular flower, along with the beautiful symmetry of the petals, sepals and leaves, make red trillium a visual gem in the forest.
+The deep maroon-red color, along with the beautiful symmetry of the petals, sepals and leaves, make red trillium a visual gem in the forest.

 A trillium primer might be in order here: there are two basic kinds of flowers in the genus Trillium.
 The distinction between the two lies in how the flower is arranged on the stem.
 If the flower hangs from its own pedicel (if the flower has a stalk), then the trillium is placed in a group called the wakerobins.
 If there is no pedicel or stalk on the flower (in other words, if it appears to be sitting right on the leaves–or sessile), then the trillium is put in a group called toadshades.
 A good example of a toadshade can be seen here.